 Can You Wear a CPAP Mask with a Beard?

-Yes, there are a few types of masks that fit full, thick beards, but if you have a longer yeard beard, you may find it uncomfortable to wear any kind of constricting head gear.
+Yes, there are a few types of masks that fit full, thick beards, but if you have a longer yeard beard, this could be a challenge.
+So, you may find it uncomfortable wearing a mask with a beard or any kind of constricting headgear.

 However, the best CPAP masks for beards make it easy to sleep with this machine without ever having to trim your beard.

 Fit under your nose, sending air to your nasal passages with a flexible open design that will work with any beard.